Sell your Amazon products on Shopify

 With Nembol, you can transfer your Amazon orders into Shopify.
 To use this function, all you need to do is:

-1. Access Nembol Channel tab
+1. Access Nembol Channel tab.

-2. Click on Amazon settings.
+2. Click on Sync settings.

 To read more about this function visit: import orders into Shopify.